-In this role play, Chris sits down with Sarah.
-Sarah needs some branding work done for her business, and reaches out to Chris to see if he can help.
+In this role play, Chris sits down with Sarah, a brand strategist.
+She plays the role of a client in need of some branding work for her business, and reaches out to Chris to see if he can help.

 How you respond to price buyers or low budget clients requires a bit of acting.
 First, act like you don’t want the job, and instead, act as if you genuinely want to help the client.